IAS 23: Definitions

+Depending on the circumstances, qualifying assets may include inventories that require a substantial period to get ready for their intended use or sale.
+Manufacturing plants, power generation facilities, and intangible assets can also meet the definition of a qualifying asset.
+Furthermore, investment properties and bearer plants may be classified as qualifying assets under the standard.

-Recognition
+Recognition and Measurement

-An entity shall capitalise borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset as part of the cost of that asset.
-An entity shall recognise other borrowing costs as an expense in the period in which it incurs them.
-Where funds are borrowed specifically, costs eligible for capitalisation are the actual costs incurred less any income earned on the temporary investment of such borrowings (IAS 23.12).
-Where funds are part of a general pool, the eligible amount is determined by applying a capitalisation rate to the expenditure on that asset.
-The capitalisation rate will be the weighted average of the borrowing costs applicable to the general pool (IAS 23.14).
+An entity shall capitalize borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset as part of the cost of that asset.
+Where funds are borrowed specifically, costs eligible for capitalization are the actual costs incurred less any investment income earned on the temporary investment of those borrowings.
+Where funds are part of a general pool, the eligible amount is determined by applying a capitalization rate to the expenditures on that asset.
+The capitalization rate should be the weighted average of the borrowing costs applicable to the borrowings of the entity that are outstanding during the period.